MacroUniverse/SLISC/README.md

 TODO.

-## "slice.h"
+## "cut.h"
-`Svector` does not have it's own allocated memory, but use a block of contiguous memory from other dense containers (this is called slicing).
+`Svector` does not have it's own allocated memory, but use a block of contiguous memory from other dense containers (this is called slicing or view).
 For example, if we need to calculate the sum of a column of a `Cmat`, we can create an `Svector` to represent one column of `Cmat`, then use it as input to `sum()` function.

-### Vector/Matrix Type Alias
+### Vector/Matrix Types
-The typedefs for vector/matrix classes are (each type also comes with `_I`, `_O`, and `_IO` versions) :  VecInt, VecUint, VecLlong, VecUllong, VecChar, VecUchar, VecDoub, VecComp, VecBool, MatInt, MatUint, MatLlong, MatUllong, MatChar, MatUchar, MatDoub, MatComp, MatBool, Mat3Doub, Mat3Comp.
+The vector/matrix classes are (each type also comes with `_I`, `_O`, and `_IO` versions) :  VecInt, VecUint, VecLlong, VecUllong, VecChar, VecUchar, VecDoub, VecComp, VecBool, MatInt, MatUint, MatLlong, MatUllong, MatChar, MatUchar, MatDoub, MatComp, MatBool, Mat3Doub, Mat3Comp.

 Note that `VbaseBool`, `VecBool`, `CmatBool` are based on `std::vector<bool>` which usually manipulates bits for memory optimization. `p()` is not implemented (underlying data might not be consecutive), non-const `operator[]` will return `xxx::ref` type, and const `operator[]` will return `Bool` by value.